 In this article, I am going to try to make it as easy as possible for someone brand new to investing to get started.

-Investing is unlike putting money into a high yield savings account or a certificate of deposit, there are many risks involved.
-So you need money that you can afford to lose.
-This means if you owe any money — i.e., credit card debt, student loan, car loan, etc. — you need to pay these off first.
+Also, if you owe any money — i.e., credit card debts, student loans, car loans, etc. — you need to pay these debts off first.
 The only exception to this rule is your mortgage.

 Next you need to find a place where you can trade your money for investment securities.
 You can invest through three main types of financial institutions: